ilyayunkin/ColorLines/README.md

 ### Snake
 Use keyboard buttons:
-* Up - when the snake are moving horizontally - turn head to top side of the game field.
+* Up - when the snake is moving horizontally - turn head to top side of the game field.
-* Down - when the snake are moving horizontally - turn head to bottom side of the game field.
+* Down - when the snake is moving horizontally - turn head to bottom side of the game field.
-* Left - when the snake are moving vertically - turn head to left side of the game field.
+* Left - when the snake is moving vertically - turn head to left side of the game field.
-* Rignt - when the snake are moving vertically - turn head to right side of the game field.
+* Rignt - when the snake is moving vertically - turn head to right side of the game field.

 ### Tetris
 Use keyboard buttons: